Available On Campus, Online and Hybrid.

 LRD 2020 Leadership & Community: Leadership in the public sector.
 A study of leaders in politics, civil rights, academics/research and corporations.
 Evaluation of effective/ineffective leadership styles.

-LDR 2030 Leadership & Technology: Analysis of the implications of technology on leadership.
+LDR 2030 Leading with a Digital Mindset: Analysis of the implications of technology on leadership.
 The strategic role of technology in organizations.
-Information systems, e-commerce and their value to leaders.
+Define and analyze attitudes and behaviors of a “digital mindset.

 LDR 2040 Ethics & Leadership: The nature of ethical leadership.
 How the leader's values and beliefs affect decision making.
 The concepts of organizational and social responsibility.